Azadliq Square, Baku

-Azadliq Square (Azadlıq meydanı), in Baku is the biggest city-centre square in Azerbaijan.
+Azadliq Square (Azadlıq meydanı), in Baku is the biggest city-center square in Azerbaijan.
 It lies next to Baku Boulevard.

 History

 Soviet era

 Armored vehicles on the square during a parade in 2011.

-The square, formerly named Lenin Square after Vladimir Lenin, was created in the 1960–70s, after construction of the Government House of Baku was finished in 1952.
+The square, formerly named Lenin Square after Vladimir Lenin, was created in the 1960s–70s, after construction of the Government House of Baku was finished in 1952.
 A monument to Lenin was erected in 1955.
 It was also formerly known as Stalin Square.
 On November 17, 1988, long-term rallies of 100,000 people began in the square.
 In Azerbaijan, these events are regarded as a national liberation movement and 17 November is celebratd as National Revival Day.
 For the first time, Lenin Square began to be called Freedom Square during the events of 1988.

 Post-independence

 On October 9, 1992, during the First Karabakh War, the first military parade of independent Azerbaijan took place on the square, marking Armed Forces Day.

-Along with the square, Baku authorities constructed several buildings including the "Azerbaijan" and "Absheron" hotels encircling the square, which were later demolished and replaced with the Hilton Baku and the JW Marriott Absheron Baku Hotel.
+Along with the square, Baku authorities constructed several buildings, including the "Azerbaijan" and "Absheron" hotels encircling the square, which were later demolished and replaced with the Hilton Baku and the JW Marriott Absheron Baku Hotel.
 The Lenin monument sculpted by D. M. Garyaghdi was removed in the early 1990s.
 The square was renamed Azadliq Square (Freedom Square) in 1991 after the collapse of the Soviet Union.
-In 2006, a government-sponsored project oversaw renovation works at Government House and its vicinity including Azadliq Square.
+In 2006, a government-sponsored project oversaw renovation works at Government House and its vicinity, including Azadliq Square.
 Works lasted until 2010.